Liquid-radium/reDocs.ai/submission.md

       - system prompts and user prompts are given based on the task needed to be performed (in this case code optimization) and the call_openai_api function is called to perform the optimisation task
       - the call_openai_api function makes use of gpt turbo 3.5 model which makes use of tranformer mechanism to carry out this function, the output is stored in a file
       - the function is routed at the backend and is also represented in the frontend
       - another way to add this functionality would be to mention it in the user prompt of the code refactoring function and increase the number of tokens of the response
+ 3. Document customisation:
+   - Iterative prompting is used for performing this task
+   - the user prompt and system prompt is given to
- 3. Investigating clustering mechanisms:
+ 4. Investigating clustering mechanisms:
     - The DBSCAN clustering algorithm was used for clustering the embeddings
     - it is an algorithm that works best for high density variations in the data and also for large amount of data
     - DBSCAN does probablistic assignment of datapoints in clusters and is better at detecing outliers as compared to other algorithms